What you need to know about Wealth Transfer and Preservation

 If you are over age 59½, in good health (or have a spouse who is in good health) and have sufficient retirement income and emergency funds, you should be using a wealth transfer strategy to reduce or even eliminate your remaining assets from the taxable estate at death and potentially leave a much greater amount to your beneficiaries.

-With wealth transfer strategy, you can create a stream of income from the unneeded asset by annuitization or through a systematic withdrawal plan, both subject to income taxation.
+With wealth transfer and preservation strategy, you can create a stream of income from the unneeded asset by annuitization or through a systematic withdrawal plan, both subject to income taxation.
 Then, you can leverage the income stream by using it to purchase life insurance.

 If you have money that you won’t need for your retirement, consider these benefits: